 Improving communication with patients in the ED/UCC settings is a priority.
 The ESCN is working to provide a patient journey map to help explain the ED/UCC journey in plain language.
 This work also includes providing signage that acknowledges Indigenous Peoples and the ancestral land upon which we provide our services.

-This initiative intends to care for Long Term Care (LTC) residents in times of medical urgency more appropriately, and by reducing unnecessary risks associated with transfers to Emergency Departments.
+This initiative provided direction in care of Long Term Care (LTC) residents in times of medical urgency more appropriately, and sought to reduce unnecessary risks associated with transfers to Emergency Departments.